About Us

 (Pirkei Avot 1:7)

 Holy Blossom Temple is guided by a thoughtful, responsive, engaged and engaging clergy team with a wide range of experience, expertise, and backgrounds.
-Rabbi Yael Splansky, Rabbi Sam Kaye, Rabbi Eliza McCarroll, Rabbi Taylor Baruchel, Cantor David Rosen, and Cantorial Soloist Lindi Rivers are here for you in times of joy and in times of challenge.
+Rabbi Yael Splansky, Rabbi Samuel Kaye, Rabbi Eliza McCarroll, Rabbi Taylor Baruchel, Cantor David Rosen, and Cantorial Soloist Lindi Rivers are here for you in times of joy and in times of challenge.

 Our Rabbis and Cantors can help you tap into Judaism’s treasure trove of history, sacred texts, and rituals to sanctify every stage and circumstance of life.
 We provide our congregants with the tools they need for meaningful Jewish lives filled with Torah (lifelong learning), Avodah (prayer and spiritual expression), and Gemillut Chasadim (acts of righteousness and justice).
 They are here to assist with all of the religious needs of our members and are honoured to be at your side during simchas and struggles alike.